Skip to content

 Commentary This field is intended to indicate the language of the dataset, map, and/or supporting documentation.

-Controlled Vocabulary yes - not strict.
-Chose from the ISO 639-3 language codes documented on the Library of Congress website. https://www.loc.gov/standards/iso639-2/php/English_list.php
+Controlled Vocabulary Yes - not strict.
+Ideally, choose from the ISO 639-3 language codes in the list of Language Values below.

 Element Set DCMI